1. Cuddle Up

 4. Surrounded with Style

 Dark velvet curtains work double-duty in this bedroom.
 Their straight lines are simple yet sleek, and the dark, thick fabric blocks light for a relaxing night's sleep.
 It's a win-win for your beauty rest.
+Give a modern velvet look with decorative trim.

 5. Subtle Neutrals